sksauravsam/RegistrationApp/README.md

 *Create a database named "mydatabase" and inside it name a "users" table.
 (columns in the tables are-: id(auto-increment) , username, password, name, mobile no., date of birth, address.)

-after login you will be redirected to the main page from there you can logout.
+*After login you will be redirected to the main page from there you can logout.

+Tools used for making this projectL:-Eclipse IDE, Springboot,MySql.

 : Q)If you were given more time to improve your solution what would you improve and why?
 Ans- To be honest, There are lot of things can be improved in this projects.
 As i am inexperienced